peterwwillis/clenv/FIXME.md

-- [x] Fix recursion bug due to PATHs and different executables/wrappers This needs to unset the wrapper dir from PATH after cliv runs.
+- [x] Fix recursion bug due to PATHs and different executables/wrappers This needs to unset the wrapper dir from PATH after clinst runs.
       Check rbenv for implementation hints.

 - [ ] `test.sh` should stop running sub-tests once the first one in a test fails.